Inheritance for Dummies

-Excluding an increasing sense of something out of the norm, no serious incidents occurred the second night.
+Excluding Trevor’s increasing sense of something out of the norm, no serious incidents occurred the second night.
 Before retiring for bed, he decided to inspect downstairs one last time.

 At the top of the stairs he flicked on the switch for the lighting.
 Nothing.
 He descended to the unlit entrance hallway and entered the sitting room.
 His concerns proved imaginary.
 The steamer trunk hulked near the corner, left there earlier, no problem to move whatsoever.
 The light from the Moon fell inches short of the trunk’s side, and cast a pale glow across the room’s surfaces and furnishings nearest to the locked windows.
 Semi-hidden in the gloom, unfamiliar shapes and objects usurped everyday items, transformed by the shadows and moonlight.

 The day passed uneventfully, a trip to the market to purchase items needed for his mini-holiday.
-Before retiring to bed, Trevor pre-packed his luggage and set the alarm clock on the side table for 6:00 A.M.
-He would be on his merry way by 7:00 A.M.
-He pulled the bedspread past his shoulders, and sleep stole him away, though not far enough.
+Before retiring to bed, Trevor prepacked his luggage and set the alarm clock on the side table for 6:00 A.M., assuring his departure by 7:00 A.M.
+He pulled the bedspread past his shoulders.
+Sleep stole him away, though not far enough.

-A voice disturbed his slumber for what seemed like the entire night, the words indistinct, their sound familiar.
-He tossed and turned beneath the covers, but clung stubbornly to the refuge of his unconscious.
+A voice disturbed his slumber for what seemed like the entire night, the words indistinct, though familiar.
+He clung stubbornly to his refuge, his unconscious, as tossed and turned beneath the covers.

 “Ah, yes.
 Good man.
 Thank you.”
 Trevor glanced about the pub of the hotel.
 An older couple in the lounge bar sat at a table nearby an open hearth; the artificial logs of a gas-fed fire warmed them.
 Outside, an overcast sky chilled the air.
 He intended a brisk walk along the ocean promenade in any case, then a jaunt to the market’s shops.